-- Consider the benefits of changing colors each day of the week to create variety and attract favorable interest, but avoid garish colors, caricatures and clothes that distract from the brand and reputation of the restaurant.
+With uniforms, you want to be have distinct uniforms but not steal attention from the food and atmosphere.
+Restaurant uniform retailers offer design assistance, volume discounts and consistency.
+Consider the benefits of changing colors each day of the week to create variety and attract favorable interest, but avoid garish colors, caricatures and clothes that distract from the brand and reputation of the restaurant.

-- Bad or humiliating uniforms cause staff members to act defensively.
+Bad or humiliating uniforms cause staff members to act defensively.
 Try to choose comfortable uniforms that people enjoy wearing to brand the company in a positive light.

 Choosing a Uniform Strategy

-- Some restaurants choose only certain distinguishing clothes for their staffs such as restaurant tops, custom ties, uniform shorts, chef hats and caps or custom aprons and vests.
+Kitchen staffs look more professional when chefs, sous chefs and executive chefs wear stylish chef coats with company logos.
+Some restaurants choose only certain distinguishing clothes for their staffs such as restaurant tops, custom ties, uniform shorts, chef hats and caps or custom aprons and vests.